Actions Against Bias

 • University Policies and Procedures

 Bias-Related Incidents and/or Hate Crimes Policy: The University’s policy regarding bias-related incidents and/or hate crimes is included in the Student Handbook and disseminated to the entire community at the beginning of each semester.
-For students, the policy is enforced through the student conduct process with all student bias-related incidents and/or hate crimes policy violations handled by the Dean of Students and the Department of Public Safety. http://www.fordham.edu/info/21684/university_regulations/6566/bias-related_incidents_andor_hate_crimes
+For students, the policy is enforced through the student conduct process, and all student bias-related incidents and/or hate crimes policy violations are handled by the Dean of Students and the Department of Public Safety. http://www.fordham.edu/info/21684/university_regulations/6566/bias-related_incidents_andor_hate_crimes

 Bias/Hate Crimes Frequently Asked Questions (FAQ): A document answering frequently asked questions related to bias/hate crimes and how to report these incidents is available on the Student Affairs website and disseminated to the entire community at the beginning of each semester. fordham.edu/bias